 For more deals, browse by region and find an itinerary that fits your holiday travel plans.

 Skip the Checked Baggage, Opt for a Budget Airline

 If home is too far for the carpool lane or the train car, it’s time to take advantage of the explosive growth in discount airlines in recent years that have revolutionized air travel in the US.

-Frontier, JetBlue, and Virgin America are some of the most popular, and you can board your flight on all three airlines with a free piece of carry-on luggage big enough to get you through the weekend and then some.
+Frontier, and JetBlue, and Southwest are some of the most popular, and you can board your flight on all three airlines with a free piece of carry-on luggage big enough to get you through the weekend and then some.

 Check Fare Compare to see different airlines’ baggage policies, and take an extra minute to check against the individual airline’s website to make sure the policy is up to date.

 And if discount sounds too discount for you, there are other smart ways to bypass baggage fees and still fly home and back in style.
 Just remember, checking a bag will usually mean one more line to wait in on either end of your trip, so spend a little time training yourself in the art of packing light no matter who you fly with this Thanksgiving.